The belief that laughter heals the mind has been around for centuries. And why not?

 The humor students bring to the classroom is also essential.
 For example, in a study exploring humor among undergraduate students, a sense of humor was positively related to both sociability and creativity (Ghayas & Malik, 2013).
 The intentional use of classroom humor also has been linked to enhanced learning among nursing students (Ulloth, 2002).

-Humor in the classroom also is believed to promote social and emotional development among children (Lovorn, 2008).
+Humor in the classroom also is believed to promote social and emotional development among children (Lovorn, 2008), and we share a few ideas in our article – Activities to Stimulate Emotional Development.

 Humor as a strength among the elderly